Installing FIREWHEEL

 Installing Model Component Repositories

-Before running any experiments, you will likely need to clone several Model Component repositories and install them.
+Before running any experiments, you will likely need to install several Model Component repositories.
+Model Component repositories provide extra features and customizations that give FIREWHEEL experiments their flexibility and modularity.

 and linux

-We recommend putting all Model Component repositories in /opt/firewheel/model_components
+We recommend putting all these Model Component repositories in /opt/firewheel/model_components

 .